Anime: Dragonaut: The Resonance

 - Gainax Ending

-- High School AU — The Baker's Dozen episode opens on an unusually cast trailer for one of these.
+- High School A.U. — The Bonus Episode episode opens on an unusually cast trailer for one of these.
 Howling Star is a delinquent who falls in love with Toa, and everyone else has random roles.
 The dragons are somehow still involved.

 - Hot-Blooded — Howling Star, Raina's dragon.
 He can also form a drill with his wings.